 About Cornea Transplants

 At Vance Thompson Vision in Omaha, NE, we offer full and partial-thickness cornea transplants to patients diagnosed with corneal disease or damage to the cornea.
 After surgically removing the central part of the diseased or damaged cornea, our surgeon will replace it with a matching donor cornea.
-Our experienced, board-eligible ophthalmologist surgeon Dr. Brandon Baartman utilizes world-class technology to provide full and partial-thickness cornea transplants successfully.
+Our experienced, board-certified ophthalmologist surgeon Dr. Brandon Baartman utilizes world-class technology to provide full and partial-thickness cornea transplants successfully.

 Descemet's Stripping Endothelial Keratoplasty (DSEK) surgery improves vision by removing the damaged cells and replacing them with healthy endothelial donor tissue.
 It is a partial-thickness corneal transplant that uses a much thinner donor tissue than a complete transplant.